David Sinclair is a professor at Harvard University who has been studying aging for the better part of his academic career.

 OTHER THINGS DAVID SINCLAIR DOES TO LIVE LONGER

-Regarding exercise, David Sinclair runs once or twice a week, both in a low intensity and high-intensity way.
+Regarding exercise, Dr. Sinclair runs once or twice a week, both in a low-intensity and high-intensity way.
 He also does weight lifting once or twice a week.

 In this regard, we make the distinction between longevity supplements and health supplements.